opendocsg/slw-judgments-backfill/2018_SGHC_195/report.md

 him by Luis met with no response. [note: 29]

-34     In anticipation of RGA’s claims against KK Asia, and mindful that the latter had other creditors, Domenico instructed his lawyers to, and they did, lodge caveats on the Properties (“the Caveats”) on behalf of RGA on 21 September 2015: see _RGA Holdings International Inc v Loh Choon Phing Robin and another_ [2017] 2 SLR 997 (“ _RGA Holdings International_ ”) at [12].
+34     In anticipation of RGA’s claims against KK Asia, and mindful that the latter had other creditors, Domenico instructed his lawyers to, and they did, lodge caveats on the Properties (“the Caveats”) on behalf of RGA on 21 September 2015: see _RGA Holdings International Inc v Loh Choon Phing Robin and another_ <span class="citation">[2017] 2 SLR 997</span> (“ _RGA Holdings International_ ”) at [12].

 35     Between August and September 2015, Domenico arranged for Forest Fibers and/or RGA to make advances totalling US$59,488.38 to KK Asia and/or to third parties on behalf of KK Asia.
 The